150' BR IN GREAT 1400 FT 3BR/2BA ON CENT PK N.!

-Please don't respond if: you are a regular in-house smoker of weed, you regularly use "drugs" when you socialize, you are a heavy alcohol drinker, you work at home all the time, run a business from home, or have a relationship with someone who will stay overnight in the apartment frequently.
+Please don't respond if: you regularly smoke weed at home, use other drugs when you socialize, are a heavy alcohol drinker, work at home all the time, run a business from home, or have a relationship with someone who will stay overnight frequently.

 PLEASE -- PUT "HI THERE" IN THE FIRST SENTENCE OF YOUR RESPONSE, SO I KNOW YOU'VE READ ALL THE DETAILS IN THE LISTING.